 Felonies are the most serious category of crime in Nevada.
 Everyone charged with a felony is entitled to a jury trial.
 A conviction typically carries a one (1) year minimum term in Nevada State Prison.

 Even if a defendant avoids incarceration by probation or a plea, having a felony criminal record can hinder future employment and residential prospects.
-The waiting period to get a felony record sealed ranges from five (5) years to ten (10) years or sometimes never, depending on the crime.
+The waiting period to get a felony record sealed ranges from two (2) years to ten (10) years or sometimes never, depending on the crime.

 Aliens convicted of certain aggravated felonies face deportation from the U.S. Therefore non-citizens charged with felonies should retain counsel to try to get the charges dismissed or reduced to non-deportable offenses.

-In this article, our Las Vegas felony lawyers answer frequently-asked-questions about “felony” crimes in Nevada.
+In this article, our Las Vegas felony lawyers answer frequently-asked-questions.
 We discuss definitions, penalties, record sealing waiting time frames, and immigration consequences.
 Click on a topic to go to that section:

 - 1. What are felonies in Nevada?

-- 2. What are felony penalties in Nevada?
+- 2. What are the penalties in Nevada?

-- 3. Can I get a jury trial for a felony charge in Nevada?
+- 3. Can I get a jury trial in Nevada?

 - 4. Can I get felonies sealed in Nevada?

-Nevada has five categories of felonies.
-They are (ranging from the most major crimes to the most minor):
+Under NRS 193.130, Nevada has five categories of felony offenses.
+They are (ranging from the most serious crimes to the most minor):

-- Category A felonies in Nevada, such as murder or sexual assault
+- Category A felonies in Nevada, such as first- or second-degree murder or sexual assault

-- Category B felonies in Nevada, such as robbery or home invasion
+- Category B felonies in Nevada, such as reckless driving with substantial injury, robbery or home invasion

-- Category C felonies in Nevada, such as violating a protection order or internet stalking
+- Category C felonies in Nevada, such as violating a protection order, domestic violence with strangulation, or internet stalking

-- Category D felonies in Nevada, such as forgery or unpaid casino markers
+- Category D felonies in Nevada, such as involuntary manslaughter, forgery or unpaid casino markers

 - Category E felonies in Nevada, such as a first- or second-offense of marijuana possession of more than one (1) ounce